RAD Teachers’ Hardship Fund

 You may also qualify under other circumstances of financial hardship.

-Furthermore, you should have been an RAD Registered Teacher (or a Mutually Recognised Teacher) for a minimum of 1 year and have paid your subscription in full* for the previous membership year.
+Furthermore, you should have held professional teaching status with the RAD for a minimum of 1 year and have paid your subscription in full* for the previous membership year.

 How to apply

 When providing information to support your application, please outline in as much detail as possible the specifics of your financial situation.
-Relevant dated evidence must be attached in support of the application, e.g. a letter from a doctor, employer or social security office.
+Relevant dated evidence must be attached in support of the application, e.g. a letter from a doctor, employer or social security office or evidence of a loss in earnings such as bank statements or payslips.
 All information received will be treated confidentially.

 You can only submit one application per year to the fund.